-- Consider implementing an additional layer of security to rescan external email links after users clicks them.
+- Consider implementing an additional layer of security to rescan external email links after users click them.

 - Ensure your files are backed up securely, and, importantly, your backup process is working.
 No business wants to hear their backups are over a month old.

-- Review your Business Continuity Plan annual and test.
+- Review your Business Continuity Plan annually and test.
 A well-developed plan will help reduce the chaos during any business crisis.

 Cybercrime is lucrative, and phishing emails are one of the cybercriminals favorite tactics.
 To reduce your risk of a phishing attack, implement tools that will help protect against known phishing attacks and remind your staff to be vigilant when reviewing emails.
 To educate them on how to spot and better avoid phishing emails, implement Security Awareness Training, and keep the cybercriminals out of your business.